VISIT OUR ART STORE ▶

 Paint the petals

-I help it along with my brush, but I still get that nice, soft, bleeding effect.
+They help it along with the brush, but still get that nice, soft, bleeding effect.

 Paint the leaves

-I also mix in some Permanent Alizarin Crimson again—and it blends just how I like!
+They also mix in some Permanent Alizarin Crimson again—and it blends just the way they like!

 Add and blend the mixture